 Eglinton Tournament Bridge, Gothic footbridge in Eglinton Country Park, Scotland

-The Tournament Bridge features cast iron arches and stone ornamental towers at each end, crossing the Lugton Water northwest of Eglinton Castle.
+Eglinton Tournament Bridge is a footbridge in Eglinton Country Park featuring cast iron arches and stone ornamental towers at both ends.
+It crosses the Lugton Water northwest of Eglinton Castle, connecting different sections of the park for visitors to explore.

-Architect David Hamilton designed the original three-arched bridge in 1811, with the current structure completed in 1845 under the 13th Earl of Eglinton.
+Architect David Hamilton designed the original three-arched bridge in 1811, and the current structure was completed in 1845 under the 13th Earl of Eglinton.
+The bridge has since undergone several repairs and major restoration work to preserve it over time.

-Royal Engineers performed emergency repairs during World War II, encasing the structure in concrete to prevent its complete collapse.
+During World War II, Royal Engineers performed emergency repairs by encasing the structure in concrete to prevent complete collapse.
+This unusual preservation method remains visible in the bridge's construction today.

 Location: North Ayrshire